goldlabel-apps/fastest-site-ever/README.md

-# fastest-site-ever
+# Fastest Site Ever

-You want a fast site?
+You want a super-fast site?

 You want CMS?

 Here's how.